Knox County Democratic Party

 Section 1.
 Proposal

-- Any proposed amendment to the Constitution and By-law prior to the prescribed five-year review, must be submitted in writing to the standing by-laws committee for review and recommendations.
+Any proposed amendment to the Constitution and By-laws prior to the prescribed five-year review, must be submitted in writing to the executive committee officersmembership of the executive for review and recommendations.

 Section 2.
 Amendment

-- This Constitution and By-laws may be amended by an affirmative vote of sixty percent (60%) of a quorum of the Executive Committee of the Knox County Democratic Party present at a regular meeting, or a special meeting called for that purpose.
-Amendments proposed under this section must be submitted in writing and copies thereof sent to each member of the said committee at least fifteen (15) days prior to said meeting.
+This constitution and by-laws may be amended by an affirmative vote of sixty percent of a quorum of the executive committee of the Knox County Democratic Party present at a regular meeting, or a special meeting called for that purpose.
+Amendments proposed under this section must be submitted in writing and copies thereof sent to each member of the said committee at least fifteen days prior to said meeting.

 Section 3.
 Review

-- This Constitution and By-laws shall be reviewed at least every five (5) years by the standing By-Laws Committee of the Executive Committee.
+This Constitution and By-laws shall be reviewed at least every five years by a by-laws subcommittee appointed by the executive commitee chairperson.
 An adopted, revised copy shall be filed with the Ohio Democratic Party and the Ohio Secretary of State.

 Section 4.
 Adoption